 Run Social Ads For Your New Product Launch

 Social ads may be your best bet when it comes to advertising your new product.

 Why?
 Because platforms like Facebook and its sister company Instagram feature advanced targeting options to get your ad in front of the most qualified buyers.

-Use Facebook and Google offer advanced algorithms and targeting abilities to serve your ads as specifically as possible to your target market and set them for a traffic or conversion goal.
-This will help send as many people as possible back to your landing page in the early days of your pre-launch.
+Facebook and Google offer advanced algorithms and targeting abilities to serve your ads as specifically as possible to your target market and set them for a traffic or conversion goal.
+This will help send as many people as possible to your landing page in the early days of your pre-launch.

 Once you’ve run a successful initial campaign, consider running a remarketing ad campaign to keep users engaged once they’ve visited, before and after your product launch date and send them back to your site as you post new information.

 Host an Event Surrounding Your New Product Launch